GridTools/gt4py/docs/GDPs/gdp-0003-duck-storage.rst

     :code:`np.float64`.

 :code:`shape: Sequence[int]`
-    Sequence of length :code:`ndim` (:code:`ndim` = number of dimensions) with the shape of the storage, that is, the full addressable space in the allocated memory buffer.
-(See also Section :ref:`domain_and_halo`)
+    Sequence of length :code:`ndim` (:code:`ndim` = number of dimensions) with the shape of the storage.

 Additionally, these **optional** keyword-only parameters are accepted:

 :code:`aligned_index: Sequence[int]`
     The index of the grid point to which the memory is aligned.
-Note that this only partly takes the role of the former :code:`default_origin` parameter, since part of the functionality is now taken over by the :code:`halo` attribute.
+Note that this only partly takes the role of the former :code:`default_origin` parameter, since it does not imply anything about the origin or domain when passed to a stencil.

 :code:`alignment_size: Optional[int]`
     The buffers are allocated such that :code:`mod(aligned_addr, alignment_size) == 0`, where